- Email me

 My guest this week says he’s always been particularly sensitive to music.
 Watching a film, the soundtrack won’t be background, but a commanding force.
 He spent two years studying at the Academy of Contemporary Music, hoping for a career as a performer.
 When that didn’t pan out, he returned to his other creative love, writing – and music helped to fuel his writing mood and suggest ways a story could go.
 He even has a ‘swagger track’ for days when he needs to drum up confidence in a scene or plot development.
 He is fantasy author and self-publishing zealot Ben Galley and he’s on the Red Blog with his Undercover Soundtrack.

-authors, Ben Galley, deepen your story, Emaneska series, entertainment, epic fantasy, fantasy, fiction, Fix and Finish With Confidence, having ideas, how to write a book, how to write a novel, indie authors, music for writing, My Memories of a Future Life, Nail Your Novel: Why Writers Abandon Books and How You Can Draft, novels, Pale Kings, publishing, Roz Morris, self-publishing, selfpublishing, The Undercover Soundtrack, undercover soundtrack, writing, writing a novel - Nail Your Novel, writing life, writing to music
+authors, Ben Galley, deepen your story, Emaneska series, entertainment, epic fantasy, fantasy, fiction, Fix and Finish With Confidence, having ideas, how to write a book, how to write a novel, indie authors, music for writing, My Memories of a Future Life, novels, Pale Kings, publishing, Roz Morris, self-publishing, selfpublishing, The Undercover Soundtrack, undercover soundtrack, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing life, writing to music

 Tomorrow (or maybe today or last week, depending on when you’re served this post) I’ll be taking part in a Book Industry Communication debate on the future of ISBNs.
 I’m providing the author perspective, so as part of my research I canvassed opinions to see what the mood is.